CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

 Focus on ways in which people develop identities and commitments as members of cultural and community groups and how they exercise rights and assume responsibilities in those contexts.
 An ecological approach to civic development - considering characteristics of persons (age, race, ethnicity, gender, sexual orientation, culture) and the opportunities, structural impediments, and challenges of social and institutional contexts for different groups.
 Major themes are people's collective agency in working for social change and how engaging in civic work promotes well-being.
-Designed to encourage a collaborative approach to learning and helps students to articulate their scholarship based on their passions for social justice and to enable students to make their work accessible to different scholarly and public audiences.
+Designed to encourage a collaborative approach to learning, to articulate scholarship based on your passions for social justice, and to make your work accessible to different scholarly and public audiences.

 CSCS 795 — COMMUNITY POWER AND COLLECTIVE ACTION